wso2/cellery/docs/cli-reference.md

 #### Cellery delete

 Delete cell images.
 This command will delete one or more cell images from cellery local repository.
+Users can also delete all cell images by executing the command with "--all" flag.

 ##### Parameters:

-* _cell image names: This is a comma separated list of existing cell images and regular expressions of cell images._
+* _cell image names: This is a space separated list of existing cell images and/or regular expression of cell images._

 Ex:
  ```
-   cellery delete cellery-samples/employee:1.0.0
+   cellery delete cellery-samples/employee:1.0.0 cellery-samples/hr:1.0.0
-   cellery delete 'cellery-samples/.*:1.0.0'
+   cellery delete --regex 'cellery-samples/.*:1.0.0'
-   cellery delete '.*/employee:.*',cellery delete cellery-samples/employee:1.0.0
+   cellery delete cellery-samples/employee:1.0.0 --regex '.*/employee:.*'
-   cellery delete '.*'
+   cellery delete --all
  ```

  [Back to Command List](#cellery-cli-commands)